-Professional Deputies deal with complex care needs and require teams of carers to support their clients at home, often 24 hours a day.
-We provide contracts, consultancy agreements, policies and handbooks to specifically deal with employing or hiring carers in the home, including live-in carers.
+As a Professional Deputy, you will deal with complex care needs and require teams of carers to support your client at home, often 24 hours a day.
+We provide contracts, consultancy agreements, policies and handbooks to specifically deal with hiring or employing carers in the home, including live-in carers.

 Agencies can be convenient as they employ the carers directly and can provide cover if a carer leaves or is ill.
 If the quality of the care is good this may be a stress-free option.
-But if there are problems with some of the carers the Deputy or family will have less control in dealing with this.
+But if there are problems with some of the carers, you or your client’s family will have less control in dealing with this.
 Agencies are also more expensive than employing carers directly.

 Employing carers can provide a higher standard of consistent care, from a smaller bank of employees, but employment and regulatory legislation must be followed.
 This will include setting up an auto enrolment pension, deducting National Insurance and income tax and ensuring that Working Times Regulations are followed in relation to the 48 hour working week and holiday.